Mahanidhii/project-6-Credit_Risk_Management/README.md

 # House Price Prediction

 ### Description
-A regression type prediction model usin Random Forest Regressor algorithm that uses MSE (Mean Squared Error) as metric for prediction
+A regression type prediction model usin Random Forest Regressor algorithm that uses MSE (Mean Squared Error) as metric for prediction.

 ### Git and other commands used:
 1. `mkdir <file_name>` to create the folder